-By the summer of 1848, some 80,000 miners had flooded the area, spreading up and down the length of the Sacramento Valley, overrunning Sutter’s domain and trampling his visions of grandeur.
+By the summer of 1848, some 80,000 miners had flooded the area, spreading up and down the length of the Sacramento Valley, overrunning Sutter’s domain, and trampling his visions of grandeur.
 Also displaced were the native Nisenan Indians who had called the Cullumah Valley home for centuries.

-In the meantime, the new town of Coloma was booming, already boasting about 300 frame buildings and a large hotel was under construction.
-It was the first place fortune-seekers headed when they arrived in San Francisco, until gold was discovered in surrounding areas.
+In the meantime, the new town of Coloma was booming, already boasting about 300 frame buildings, and a large hotel was under construction.
+It was the first place fortune-seekers headed when they arrived in San Francisco until gold was discovered in surrounding areas.

-A man named Jerry Crane was the first to be hanged in Coloma after murdering one of his students because, as he claimed, he “loved” her.
+Jerry Crane was the first to be hanged in Coloma after murdering one of his students because, as he claimed, he “loved” her.
 He was later found to have a wife and family back east.

-But, like other gold rich boom camps, Coloma’s hectic days were numbered.
-As the thousands of miners spread out in the area, richer gold veins were soon found at places such as nearby Placerville, Georgetown, Diamond Springs and as many as 30 other gold camps.
+But, like other gold-rich boom camps, Coloma’s hectic days were numbered.
+As the thousands of miners spread out in the area, richer gold veins were soon found at places such as nearby Placerville, Georgetown, Diamond Springs, and as many as 30 other gold camps.

-As Coloma’s population began to fall, nearby Placerville, some ten miles away, had become the new “hub” of the Mother Lode and in 1854, the county seat was moved there, where it remains to this day.
+As Coloma’s population began to fall, nearby Placerville, some ten miles away, had become the new “hub” of the Mother Lode, and in 1854, the county seat was moved there, where it remains to this day.

-By 1870, Coloma had but just 200 residents and over the years continued to dwindle.
+By 1870, Coloma had but just 200 residents and, over the years, continued to dwindle.

-Coloma is approximately ten miles northwest of Placerville, on Highway 49.
+Coloma is approximately ten miles northwest of Placerville on Highway 49.

 310 Back Street